nafets227/backup/README.md

   1. IMAP Server Url (e.g. imap.mydomain.xxx:143)
      \[mandatory\]

+# File
+Backups data from any server reachable via rsync and/or ssh.
+It is based on rsync, so only modified files are copied (delta-approach).
+No more existing files are deleted in the target.

+### File Global paramaters
+  * Source - Directoy of Files to be backed up.
+Optionally prefixed by Server name folloed by a colon
+  * Destination - Directory where to store the downloaded EMails.
+Optionally prefixed by Server name followed by a colon.
+  * Source Secret
+    is the password to logon to the server \[optional\] mandatory if the Source is remote
+  * Destination Secret
+    is the password to connect to the target server \[optional\] mandatory if the Destination is remote

 # Security (Secrets)
 Each remote system needs a Secret for Authentication and authorisation.
 Typical form of Secrets are public keys or passwords.
 If needed, Secrets can